sinzii/meblog/posts/hello-world.md

 Usually, we only start blogging after the site is officially launched.
 But I thought it would be interesting to start blogging when the site is still incubating.
-I will update the blog development process along the way and it would be a good way to save some thoughts for the future when I look back to see how much I was growing over time.
+I will update the blog development process along the way and it's a good idea to save some thoughts to look back in the future to see how much I was growing over time.

 Anyway, this blog is intended to be a space where I publish all of my writing from now on.